How to Start a Career as a Veterinary Radiologist

 Veterinary radiologists are specialists in the field of diagnostic imaging.
 Here are the details for those considering a career as a veterinary radiologist.

 Veterinary radiologists are veterinarians with advanced training in the interpretation of diagnostic images.
-The primary duty of a radiologist in private practice is to evaluate medical diagnostic images such as MRI scans, CT scans, ultrasound scans, nuclear medicine scans, and radiographs to detect sites of injury or disease.
+The primary duty of a radiologist in private practice is to evaluate medical diagnostic images, such as MRI scans, CT scans, ultrasound scans, nuclear medicine scans and radiographs to detect sites of injury or disease.
 Those acting as radiation oncologists utilize these scans to develop a course of treatment specifically for cancer patients.

-Additional duties for radiologists include writing up detailed case reports, overseeing the activities of veterinary technicians or veterinarians that take the scans, using various software applications to interpret image results, and providing specialty consultations on cases that are referrals from general practitioners.
+Additional duties for radiologists include writing up detailed case reports, overseeing the activities of veterinary technicians or veterinarians that take the scans, using various software applications to interpret image results and providing specialty consultations on cases that are referrals from general practitioners.
 Teleradiology (transmitting images via email or other networks) allows radiologists to consult on cases across the globe and has a much quicker turnaround time than was previously possible, as scans previously had to be sent via courier.

 Radiologists may also specialize by focusing on a particular species or a category of interest such as small animal, large animal, small animal, equine, or exotics.
 While most veterinary radiologists work in private practice, some may find positions in academia or private industry.